 What Is Labor Market Information?

-Data about employment by location and occupation, labor supply and demand, earnings, unemployment and demographics of the labor force make up what is known as labor market information.
-In the United States the Bureau of Labor Statistics (BLS) collects and analyzes statistical data about the labor market in this country.
-This independent agency disseminates that information to the Congress, other federal agencies, state and local governments and the public.
-Many countries throughout the world have agencies similar to the US Bureau of Labor Statistics.
+Data about labor supply and demand, earnings, employment and unemployment statistics, job outlook, and demographics of the labor force make up what is known as labor market information.
+In the United States, the Bureau of Labor Statistics (BLS) of the Department of Labor, collects and analyzes statistical data about the labor market in this country.
+This independent statistical agency then disseminates it to Congress, other federal agencies, state and local governments, and the public.
+Many countries throughout the world have agencies similar to the U.S. Bureau of Labor Statistics.

 - Which industries employ people in this occupation?

-- Where will I be able to find a job?
+- Where, geographically, will I be able to find a job?

 - How much will I earn?

-How many people are employed in the occupation you're interested in?
-Is it a fairly large field or a pretty small one?
-You can use the US Bureau of Labor Statistic's National Occupational Employment and Wage Estimates to find this information for approximately 800 occupations.
+How many people work in the occupation in which you are interested?
+Is it a reasonably large career field or a pretty small one?
+You can use the BLS's National Occupational Employment and Wage Estimates to find this information for approximately 800 occupations.

-This is also the resource you will use to see what industries employ people in this occupation.
-How about earnings?
-You can find that here too.
+This resource also shows what industries employ people in this occupation.
+Find earnings here too.

-To use the National Occupational Employment and Wage Estimates, select the major occupational group that contains the occupation about which you are interested in learning.
-Then choose the occupation.
+Navigate to the National Occupational Employment and Wage Estimates page, select the major occupational group that contains the one in which you are interested, and then choose the specific occupation.
 For example, if you want to see information about computer programmers, select "Computer and Mathematical Occupations" and then "Computer Programmers."
-You will arrive at a page that displays a table containing employment estimates and mean hourly and annual wage estimates for this occupation.
-You will also see the percentile wage estimates, including the median, 10th, 25th, 75th and 90th percentiles.
-Percentile wage estimates give you an accurate look at the range of earnings in an occupation.

 This resource also presents information about employment by industry.
-You can see which industries have the highest levels of employment, the highest concentration of employment and the highest wages for an occupation.
+You can see which industries employ the most people in general and in the occupation, and which pay the most.

 Location, Location, Location

 The aforementioned National Occupational Employment and Wage Estimates includes data on which states and which metropolitan and non-metropolitan areas have the highest levels of employment for an occupation.
-Just follow the instructions given above.
-Tables that contain this information, as well as ones that tell you which states, metro areas and non-metro areas have the highest wages, can be found for each occupation.
+Select the career you want to research by following the instructions above.
+Find tables that contain this information, as well as ones that tell you which states, metro areas, and non-metro areas have the highest wages.

 What Does the Future Hold in Store?

 One way to access the BLS's employment projections is through the Selected Occupations Data tool.
-This database gives you the option of searching by occupation or by education or training category.
-Use the latter if you want to narrow down your choices to only occupations that require a certain amount of preparation.
-Regardless of how you search, the output will include the following:
+This database offers the option of searching by occupation or by education or training category.
+The output will include the following:

 - Total Employment in Base Year and Target Year

-- Employment Change Between Base Year and Target Year (as a number and a percent)
+- Employment Change Between Base Year and Target Year (as a number and a percentage)